-Code and data availability.
-The data and the code to reproduce the results of this manuscript are available upon reasonable request.
+Data availability.
+The data that were used to produce the results of this paper are available upon reasonable request.

 Author contributions.
-Philipp Baumann drafted the manuscript, conceptualized spectral modeling scenario, carried out the data analysis, and wrote the code.
-Juhwan Lee and Johan Six developed the concept of having a Swiss Spectral Library.
-All co-authors contributed to the manuscript.
-NABO provided the milled soil archive of NABO and BDM, together with the chemical reference data and metadata.
-Andreas Gubler created the map of locations.
-Raphael Viscarra Rossel helped guide the spectral modeling experiments and provided the implementation of RS-LOCAL in R.
+PB prepared the draft, conceptualized the spectral modeling scenario, carried out the data analysis and wrote the code.
+JL and JS developed the concept of a Swiss Spectral Library.
+All co-authors contributed to writing the paper.
+DW and RGM contributed to writing the methods section, AH contributed to the introduction, results and the discussion, and AK provided inputs to writing the introduction and the conclusion.
+AG created the map of locations and contributed to writing the methods and the discussion.
+RVR helped guide the spectral modeling experiments and provided the implementation of RS-LOCAL in R.

 Competing interests.
-The authors declare no competing interests.
+The authors declare that they have no conflict of interest.